1944 Amateur World Series

+Tournament summary

 Controversy surrounded the tournament with umpiring decisions.
 The Dominican Republic led Venezuela going into the 9th.
 In the top of the inning, Venezuela rallied to take the lead.
 In the bottom of the inning, the umpire called the game early due to bad light, reverting the 9th inning and making the Dominican Republic the winner.

 More controversial umpiring played a role in a Cuba–Venezuela game in the final phase of the event.
 After a Venezuelan errored the ball during a close play at first, a photographer came over and threw the ball to one of the Venezuelan players, which led to an out.
 The Cuban manager protested the call and was told by the umpires that photographers were allowed to intervene in play.
 Due to this, Cuba withdrew from the Cup and their remaining game was forfeited; they were credited with a third-place finish nonetheless.

 Cuba's withdrawal was closely followed by that of Mexico, who also withdrew from the tournament after more controversial umpiring decisions in favour of Venezuela, forfeiting the final round and finishing second.
+Mexico manager Chile Gómez declared the umpiring in Venezuela "the worst I've seen."